 The one man with some of the biggest questions to answer is the captain.

 Investigators are looking into charging him with murder by omission.

-For more on this, we connect live to our Kwon Soa, at the news center.
+For more on this, we go over to our Kwon Soa, at the News Center.

-And now, investigators are examining whether they could be charged with homicide by omission which can be pressed in the case of death caused by inaction by the defendant.
+And now, investigators are examining whether the captain could be charged with homicide by omission which can be pressed in the case of death caused by inaction by the defendant.

 Captain Lee is currently charged with five offenses.

 They include negligence and violating ship crew law which requires the crew to remain on the vessel, until all passengers escape.